xiujiao/cf-deployment/README.md

 ## Setup and Prerequisites
 `cf-deployment` relies on newer BOSH features, and requires a bosh director with a valid cloud-config that has been configured with a certificate authority.
-It also requires the new alpha `bosh` CLI, which it relies on to generate and fill-in needed variables.
+It also requires the new beta `bosh` CLI, which it relies on to generate and fill-in needed variables.

 - If you are deploying to GCP,